waiting for and hasting to the presence of the day of God, by which the heavens, being on fire, shall be

 The right, and much more interesting reading is this,

-expecting and hastening the coming of the day of Theos, through which the heavens, inflamed, shall be unleashed, and the elementary principles will melt with burning heat.
+expecting and hastening the coming of the day of Theos, through which the heavenly ones, inflamed, will be loosed, and the elementary basics will melt with burning heat.